 Controlled break-in is the ideal fitting of all internal moving metal parts.
 Using the proper oil and applying a conscientious maintenance program during this period helps assure satisfactory service from your Onan engine.
 Maintain the proper cooling and lubrication during break-in.
 Run the engine at half load for the first three hours with intermittent periods of full load to control engine break-in.

-Using the wrong grade and weight of ▲CAUTION oil and high engine operating temperatures during break-in can cause engine damage.
+Using the wrong grade and weight of oil and high engine operating temperatures during break-in can cause engine damage.
 Use correct oil grade and weight and provide adequate engine cooling during engine break-in.

 Check the oil level at least every five operating hours.
-Add oil to keep it at the proper level, but never overfill as overfilling may cause the oil to foam and enter the breather system, resulting in high oil consumption and oil accumulation in air cleaner housing.
+Add oil to keep it at the proper level, but never overfill as overfilling may cause the oil to foam and enter the breather system.